wb-driver/DRIVER2.0/faqs.md

 The site requires authentication to use.
 It offers two methods of authentication.
 One is username/password authentication.
 The second is Single Sign On (SSO) that can be accessed if the user has a Google account.
 The SSO is achieved via the OAuth protocol.
 The site does not utilize 2FA/MFA.
 Once authentication has been achieved, the user receives a token that is used to authenticate each request to the site's API.

 ### What APIs does the Android/iOS app require access to?
-The DRIVER2.0 Android/iOS app needs access to the camera API.
+The DRIVER2.0 Android/iOS app needs access to the camera, Location and Notification API.